veillette/opticsTextbook/content/Chap02GeometricalOptics/GeometricalOptics.md

 ## Some Consequences of Fermat's Principle
 - **Homogeneous matter**

-In homogenous matter, the refractive index is constant and therefore paths of shortest OPL are straight lines.
+In homogeneous matter, the refractive index is constant and therefore paths of shortest OPL are straight lines.
 Hence in homogeneous matter rays are straight lines.
 - **Inhomogeneous matter**

 When the refractive index is a function of position such as air with a temperature gradient, the rays bend towards regions of higher refractive index.
 In the case of {numref}`Fig_2_02_Theory_of_mirage` for example, the ray from the top of the tree to the eye of the observer passes on a warm day close to the ground because there the temperature is higher and hence the refractive index is smaller.
 Although the curved path is longer than the straight path, the total travel time of the light is less because near the ground the light speed is higher (since the refractive index is smaller).
 The observer gets the impression that the tree is upside down under the ground.